MongoDB Analysis

 Node - This shows the zTCP node name.

-ESAMNG2 - Shows information about the MongoDB transactions/errors.
+ESAMNG2 - Shows information about the MongoDB processing.

 Node - This shows the zTCP node name.